 The roles and rights of the Audit Committee are:-

-- to consider and review any significant transactions which are not within the normal course of business and any related party transactions that may arise within the Company;
+- to consider and review any significant transactions which are not within the normal course of business and any related party transactions and conflict of interest situation that may arise within the Company;

-- to report to Bursa Securities on any matter reported by the Board of the Company which has not been satisfactorily resolved resulting in a breach of the Listing Requirements of Bursa Securities;
+- to report to Bursa Securities on any matter reported to the Board of the Company which has not been satisfactorily resolved resulting in a breach of the Listing Requirements of Bursa Securities; and

 - to carry out any other function that may be mutually agreed upon by the Audit Committee and the Board which would be beneficial to the Company and ensure the effective discharge of the Audit Committee’s duties and responsibilities.